cloudbiskuit/notefort/README.md

 NoteFort ensures availability of your notes through a decoupled backend microservices architecture even if individual services experience downtime.

 ## Design
-The application uses a React-based user interface for input, which is processed by two Node.js backend services that communicate via RabbitMQ.
+The application has a React frontend and two Express.js backend services that communicate via RabbitMQ.

 <br>